Wooden blocks with business icons in low polygon network.

 You don’t have to go on this journey alone.
 MNP frequently works with business owners to develop emergency plans to outline what steps can be followed when the managing shareholder or director is unavailable.

-We also work directly with business owners to provide a LifeBook™ report, produced through ongoing consultation with our succession and tax experts.
+We also work directly with business owners to provide a LifeBook™ report, produced through ongoing consultation with our succession and tax advisors.
 This report will ensure that your will and other documents achieve your goals and support your legacy.
 It also ensures that your personal and business documents will be readily available when you, your business, and your family need them the most.

 When it comes to the event of an unforeseen absence and/or death, your advisors are critical team members in preparing your business, family, and employees for what happens next.
 Your advisor can assist you to: